UbiquityRobotics/ubiquity_main/README.md

-It should be possible to run these scripts on a either Ubuntu 14.04LTS kernel running 64-bit x86 architecture or on a Raspberry Pi 2 (hereafter shorted to RasPi2.)
+It should be possible to run these scripts on a either Ubuntu 14.04LTS kernel running 64-bit x86 architecture or on a Raspberry Pi 2 (hereafter shortened to RasPi2.)

 This shell script is run as follows:

         sudo rm -rf /srv
         cd {directory that contains rpi2-build-image.sh}
         sudo ./rpi2-build-image.sh

 > * When running rpi2-build-image.sh on an intel computer, if I use the